Software Peer Review at rOpenSci is managed by a team of editors. We are piloting a system of a rotating Editor-in-Chief (EiC).

 @ropensci-review-bot assign @username as editor.
 This will also add tag

-- Use the editor template to guide initial checks and record your response to the submission.
+- After automatic checks are posted, use the editor template to guide initial checks and record your response to the submission.
 You can also streamline your editor checks by using the

 - Check that template has been properly filled out.